sistemicorp/scripts/docs/source/lente_demo.rst

 Clone Sistemi Scripts
 =====================

-* If you have already cloned ``scripts`` from the Prism instructions, you do not need to do this again here.
+* If you are using the same computer for Lente as you did for Prism and have already cloned ``scripts`` from the Prism instructions, you do not need to do this again here.
 * There is a prescriptive directory structure to use, and that is stored on `github` in a project called ``scripts``
 * This `github` repo is where you would ultimately store and version control your own scripts

   * Instead of cloning the repo, you would *fork* [1]_ (copy) it, making it your own, and then add your own code

 * The instructions below will create a folder called *git/scripts* which `git` will copy the required files into
+* If this is a Lente deployment, on a dedicated computer, then you want to clone the scripts repo you created.

 * Clone ``scripts``::